 If the child has allergy symptoms such as watery, itchy eyes, nasal drainage and rash, these should also be addressed.
 However, allergy medications occasionally used by physicians to treat recurrent ear infection such as steroids, antihistamines and decongestants have not been shown to be effective in patients without other evidence of allergies.
 As a result, they are not recommended for treatment of ear infection, as they may have undesirable side effects.

-If medical management cannot control the child’s ear problems and he/she has more than 6-8 infections per year, surgical management is the next step.
+If medical management cannot control the child’s ear problems and he/she has more than six-eight infections per year, surgical management is the next step.
 Myringotomy (creating a hole in the eardrum) with placement of a ventilating tube is usually the first procedure to help the child.
-The tube equalizes the pressure between he middle ear and the external air and allows fluid to drain from the ear.
+The tube equalizes the pressure between the middle ear and the external air and allows fluid to drain from the ear.
 PE (pressure equalizing) tubes compensate for eustachian tube’s malfunctioning until it resolves as the child grows (as it usually does).

 How do Allergies Affect the Nose?

 An allergy is a condition in which the body reacts to the presence of a foreign substance in the environment, resulting in an inflammatory response (e.g., rash, swelling, itching).
 Common allergens (substances that trigger allergies) are dust, pollen, pets and foods.
 Allergic reactions can be mild or life threatening depending on the amount of exposure and the vigor of the response.